super-linter/super-linter/docs/disabling-linters.md

 ```
 ### lintr disable entire file

 Add files to exclude into the config file as  a list of filenames to exclude from linting.
 You can use a named item to exclude only certain lines from a file.
+Use paths relative to the location of the `.lintr` file.

 ```r
 exclusions: list("inst/doc/creating_linters.R" = 1, "inst/example/bad.R", "tests/testthat/exclusions-test")